 A. AR Call Session Setup: UE1 initiates an AR call, and the AR call session is established between UE1 and UE2, data channels along with audio and video channels are established between UE and network

 B. Split Rendering Negotiation: When the UE has poor rendering capability which is not able to satisfy the requirements of AR communication, the split rendering negotiation is involved between the UE and IMS.
 The split may be adjustable during a session.
-This split rendering negotiation step can be re-executed during the session when the UE’s status changed.
+This split rendering negotiation step can be executed/re-executed during the session when the UE’s status changed and/or user selection.

 C. Scene Description Processing: Prepare and generate scene description updates for the AR call session, this procedure can be done either on UE or IMS network.